University of Chicago: Transportation

-The Hyde Park campus is served by the CTA Red Line and Green Line, as well as by the Metra Electric District and South Shore Line commuter trains, all of which provide access to downtown Chicago.
+The Hyde Park campus is served by the CTA Red Line and Green Line, as well as by the Metra Electric District, all of which provide access to downtown Chicago.
+The South Shore Line provides access to Hegeswich and Northwest Indiana via the Lakeshore Corridor.
 The campus is also served by a network of CTA bus routes.

 The university shuttle program includes daytime and nighttime routes, most of which operate within Hyde Park.
 In 2022, the university added a Downtown Campus Connector to its shuttle program, which connects the main Hyde Park campus to the Gleacher Center and downtown UChicago Medicine clinics.

 In 2024, the university introduced a Via ride-sharing program ahead of the 2024–2025 school year, which provides unlimited free rides on campus in shared vans.

 Safety

 In November 2021, a university graduate was robbed and fatally shot on a sidewalk in a residential area in Hyde Park near campus; a total of three University of Chicago students were killed by gunfire incidents in 2021.
 These incidents prompted student protests and an open letter to university leadership signed by more than 300 faculty members.
 In response, the university introduced measures including increased foot and vehicular patrols near campus, expanded coordination between the university police department and the Chicago Police Department, and greater use of security cameras and license plate readers.
 The university continues to maintain one of the largest private police forces in the country.